two-7/openCAN/README.md

 ## 🚗 What Can It Do?

-openCAN can operate as a **man-in-the-middle (MITM)** device on the CAN bus, intercepting, filtering, and modifying CAN messages in real time.
+openCAN can operate as a gateway or **man-in-the-middle (MITM)** device on the CAN bus, intercepting, filtering, and modifying CAN messages in real time.
 This allows for creative applications in automotive systems, retrofits, and diagnostics.

 **Example Use Cases**